openid/eKYC-IDA/openid-ida-verified-claims.md

 * `source`: Optional.
 JSON object containing information about the source of this record.
 This object consists of the following properties:
     * `name`: Optional.
 Designation of the source of the `electronic_record`.
     * All elements of the OpenID Connect `address` claim (see [@!OpenID]): Optional.
     * `country_code`: Optional.
-String denoting the country or supranational organization that issued the evidence as ISO 3166/ICAO 3-letter codes [@!ICAO-Doc9303], e.g., "USA" or "JPN".
-2-letter ICAO codes may be used in some circumstances for compatibility reasons.
+String denoting the country or supranational organization that issued the evidence as [@!ISO3166-1] Alpha-3 codes or [@!ICAO-Doc9303] 3-letter codes, e.g., "USA" or "JPN".
+ISO Alpha-2 codes or ICAO 2-letter codes may be used in some circumstances for compatibility reasons.
+    Note: [@!ICAO-Doc9303] refers to [@!ISO3166-1] and only the codes not in ISO3166 are defined in the ICAO doc.
     * `jurisdiction`: Optional.
 String containing the name of the region(s) / state(s) / province(s) / municipality(ies) that source has jurisdiction over (if it is not common knowledge or derivable from the address).
 * `derived_claims`: Optional.
 JSON object containing claims about the end-user which were derived from the electronic record described in the evidence array member it is part of.
     * The `derived_claims` element may contain any of the claims defined in section 5.1 of the OpenID Connect specification [@!OpenID] and the claims defined in [@OpenID4IDAClaims].